The Lowest Rates

 Credit Score

-A credit score of at least 620-660 will be needed depending on the specific bank statement loan program you choose.
+A minimum credit score of 620 to 660 will be required depending on the bank statement loan you choose.

 Down Payment

-A down payment of 10% to 20% will be required depending on the specific bank statement loan program you choose.
+A down payment of 10% to 20% will be required depending on the bank statement loan you choose.

 Max Loan Amount